getsentry/sentry-docs/src/collections/_documentation/workflow/search.md

   `m -> minutes` `h -> hours` `d -> days` `w -> weeks`

+`assigned`

+: Filter on the user which the issue is assigned to.

+  Values can be your user ID (your email address), `me` for yourself, or `#team-name`.

+`bookmarks`

+: Filter on the user which the issue is bookmarked by.

+  Values can be your user ID (your email address) or `me` for yourself.

+`first-release`

+: Restrict results to issues first seen within the given release.

+  Exact match on the version of a release.

+`has`

+: Restrict results to issues which have _any_ value for a tag.

+  `has:user`

+`is`

+: Filter on the status of an issue.

+  Values are `resolved`, `unresolved`, `ignored`, `assigned`, and `unassigned`.

+`lastSeen`

+: Restrict results that were last seen since or until a given point in time.
+Usage is similar to the `age` token (see above).

+  Issues last seen 30 days ago or more:

+  `lastSeen:+30d`

+  Issues last seen within the last two days:

+  `lastSeen:-2d`

+`status`

+: Filter on the status of an issue.

+  Values are `resolved`, `unresolved`, and `ignored`.

 `timesSeen`

 : Restrict results to issues that have been seen exactly, at least, or at most some number of times.